-If you’ve ever bought a sofa that looked perfect online but swallowed your living room, or picked a trendy silhouette that felt stiff after a week, you’re not alone.
-People also get stuck between “modern” and “transitional,” can’t picture how arms or legs change the vibe, or forget to match the sofa to pets, kids, and daily lounging.
-This guide breaks the decision into clear steps—from room constraints to style cues to comfort checks.
+If you’ve ever bought a sofa that looked perfect online but overwhelmed your living room, or picked a silhouette that felt right in photos but wrong after a week, you’re not alone.
+Most people get stuck on the same issues: room scale, style labels, daily comfort, and how the sofa will hold up to real life.
+This guide breaks the decision into clear steps—from room limits to style cues to comfort checks.

 Sofa Style Summary You Can Use in 5 Minutes